Christina, Queen of Sweden: Early life

 Tre Kronor in Stockholm by Govert Dircksz Camphuysen.
 Most of Sweden's national library and royal archives were destroyed when the castle burned in 1697.

 Christina was born in the royal castle Tre Kronor.
 Her parents were the Swedish king Gustavus Adolphus and his German wife, Maria Eleonora.
-They had a stillborn female in 1621, then the first Princess Christina, who was born in 1623 and died the following year, and a stillborn male in May 1625.
+They had a stillborn daughter in 1621, then the first Princess Christina, who was born in 1623 and died the following year, and a stillborn son in May 1625.
 (Note: The three were buried in Riddarholmskyrkan in Stockholm.)
 Excited expectations surrounded Maria Eleonora's fourth pregnancy in 1626.
 When the baby was born, it was first thought to be a boy.
 It was "hairy" and screamed "with a strong, hoarse voice."
 (Note: "I was born covered with hair from my head to my knees, only my face, arms and legs were free.
 I was shiny all over and I had a rough, strong voice".)
 She later wrote in her autobiography that "Deep embarrassment spread among the women when they discovered their mistake."
 The king, though, was very happy, saying, "She'll be clever, she has made fools of us all!"
 Gustavus Adolphus was closely attached to his daughter, whereas her mother remained aloof in her disappointment at the child being a girl.
 In the year after Christina's birth, Maria Eleonora was described as being in a state of hysteria owing to her husband's absences.
 She showed little affection for her daughter and was not allowed any influence in Christina's upbringing.
 The king was worried that her instability might pass on to their daughter.

 The Crown of Sweden was hereditary in the House of Vasa, but following the reign of Christina's grandfather Charles IX (r.
-1604–11), it excluded Vasa princes descended from a deposed brother (Eric XIV of Sweden) and a deposed nephew (Sigismund III of Poland).
+1604–11), it excluded Vasa princes descended from a deposed brother (Eric XIV) and a deposed nephew (Sigismund III Vasa, King of Poland).
 Gustavus Adolphus's legitimate younger brother Charles Philip had died years earlier.
 The one legitimate female left, his half-sister Catherine, came to be excluded in 1615 when she married John Casimir, Count Palatine of Kleeburg, a non-Lutheran.
 Christina became the undisputed heir presumptive.
 From Christina's birth, King Gustav Adolphus recognized her eligibility even as a female heir, and although she was called "queen," the official title the Riksdag gave at her coronation in February 1633 was "king".